Block A, Rockhampton Technical College

 Block A of the Rockhampton Technical College is a heritage-listed technical college building at Bolsover Street, Rockhampton City, Rockhampton, Rockhampton Region, Queensland, Australia.
 It was designed by Thomas Pye and built in 1914.
-It is also known as Rockhampton College of T.A.F.E. and Rockhampton State High School and Technical College.
+It was also known as Rockhampton College of T.A.F.E. and Rockhampton State High School and Technical College.
 It was added to the Queensland Heritage Register on 21 October 1992.